stxllastar/stxllastar.github.io/README.md

 </ol>
 <p>
-Feel free to explore some of my past and ongoing projects, along with the research questions and directions I am currently interested in pursuing!!
+Feel free to explore some of my past and ongoing projects, along with the research directions I am currently interested in pursuing!!
 </p>